Mestima/wanda/README.md

 # An advanced bundle of Wanda's stuff!

 ### New features
+- Ageless Watch can now restore food and items freshness (can be disabled)
 - now you can put Clockmaker's Tools into watch bag (can be disabled)
 - now you can put Time Pieces into watch bag (can be disabled)
 - now you can put Nightmare Fuel into watch bag (can be disabled)